BIBB Logo

 There are different forms of regulation:

-• In the case of academic medical professions, (licence to practise medicine in Germany) is required in order to be allowed to practice the profession without restriction.
+• In the case of academic medical professions, approbation (licence to practise medicine in Germany) is required in order to be allowed to practice the profession without restriction.
 This applies to the professions of doctor of medicine, veterinary surgeon, dentist and psychotherapist.

 • In some professions, the professional title is protected.
-In these cases, an individual is not permitted to use the without official authorisation.
+In these cases, an individual is not permitted to use the professional title without official authorisation.
 This applies, for example, to physiotherapist, midwife and speech therapist.

 Many professions are regulated at federal level.
 The same provisions apply nationally to these professions, e.g. to doctor of medicine, general nurse and master craftsperson in the crafts and trades sector.